vishnusai2183/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-- This a 2-player (X and O) tic-tac-toe game.
+- This is a 2-player (X and O) tic-tac-toe game.
 - The first player is "X".
 - When asked for position, if you enter a number other than 1 to 9, you will be asked to enter the "CORRECT" position again.